weezerlmao/password-generator-in-python/README.md

-so uh im a beginner and i made a password generator :3
+a Python beginner made a pretty safe password generator, feel free to ctrl+c or view it to learn although its not recommended ;)

-im sorry if the code looks horrific or unwatchable 💯💯🔥🔥
+#weezer #single #fyp